 By God’s good hand of Providence, the timing of the Willow Creek crisis has been converging with the timing of the surging of my saga at Simpson.
 Even so, it feels vulnerable for me to be attempting to take prophetic action by typing up my story on this blog.
-But I guess my vulnerability is all I have to offer–that and the truth I reveal.

 I close with one more line from Scot McKnight: